Skip To Main Content

 Compass

-Cherry Creek Schools Compass provides educational services for middle and high school students who have been expelled from school.
+The Compass Program provides educational services for middle and high school students who have been expelled from school.

-The program provides expelled students with academic instruction in Language Arts, Mathematics, and Social Studies with the goal that the student maintains and increases skills in these instruction areas.
+The program provides academic instruction in language arts, math, science, and social studies with the goal that the student maintains and increases skills in these instruction areas.
 Small-group processing sessions help students effectively deal with situations that, in the past, may have gotten them into trouble.
-The Expulsion Program staff works closely with the students' families through extensive intake interviews and frequent communication.
+The Compass Program administration works closely with the students' families through extensive intake interviews and frequent communication.
 The program collaborates with community agencies, including Arapahoe County Department of Social Services, City of Aurora and the 18th Judicial probation departments, community mental health centers and individual therapists with whom students are involved.

 Admission and Attendance

-Once expelled, the student and parents schedule a meeting with the EP faculty to learn about the program's educational and behavior policies.
+Once expelled, the student and parents schedule a meeting with the Expulsion Program (EP) team to learn about the program's educational and behavior policies.
 Students earn the privilege of continued enrollment in the EP by complying with its rules, district policy, and the superintendent's requirements for early re-admission candidates.
 The latter may include mandatory UA's, counseling, and/or substance education or treatment.

-When the expulsion term expires, students enroll in their designated home school.
-Early re-admission candidates have their status evaluated by the home school and the EP staff several weeks prior to the superintendent's target date.
+When the student's expulsion term expires, they may enroll in their designated home school.
+Early Re-Admission (ERA) candidates have their status evaluated by the home school and the Compass Program several weeks prior to the superintendent's target date.
 If approved, early re-admission students return to their home school on probationary status.

 Student Support